 You must submit an accompanying letter of support from your supervisor at the point of application.
 This letter should confirm your course of study and suitability for being considered for this award.

-To apply for this award, you must submit a conference paper for DDL2020 by completing the form below, before the deadline of 17th July.
+To apply for this award, you must submit a conference paper for DDL2021 when we open the call for papers, later in the year.